- Video: How to Handle a Fussy Eater (Foods to Introduce & Tips to Manage Fussy Eating)

 - Tomato Soup: Most toddlers love the tangy flavour of tomato soup, even if they do not like tomatoes.
-Make it interesting by adding animal or alphabet shaped crackers.
+Make it interesting by adding animal-shaped or alphabet-shaped crackers.

-- Sauteed Broccoli: Well-cooked broccoli can have a mushy texture.
-Try lightly sautéed broccoli.
+- Sautéed Broccoli: Well-cooked broccoli can have a mushy texture, which your child may not really enjoy.
+You can try lightly sautéed broccoli.
 The toddler will like its crunchy texture and little tree-like appearance.

 - Fruit salad with whipped cream and honey: Get together some chopped fruits of various colours, add a dollop of whipped cream on it and drizzle some honey over it.
 Toddlers will love this healthy snack.

 - Hummus: Kids like the creamy texture of this chickpea dip.
-The hummus can be used as a spread, dip or even as a filling for sandwiches.
+Hummus can be used as a spread, dip, or even as a filling for sandwiches.